sampsyo/cs6120/content/blog/2019-10-23-tail-call-elimination.md

 keyword that is akin to getting the return value from `rax` according to the [System V Calling Conventions](https://en.wikipedia.org/wiki/X86_calling_conventions#x86-64_calling_conventions).

-Importantly, we need the capability to jump to program locations other than the labels in the program.
+Importantly, we need the capability to jump to other functions, rather than just labels in the current function.
 This way, if we have a tail call, then we can jump to the beginning of the callee instead of creating a new stack frame.
 This is [how tail call elimination is implemented](https://www.cs.cornell.edu/courses/cs4120/2019sp/lectures/34functional/lec34-sp19.pdf?1556325712) in x86 assembly.